 Fresh cilantro leaves for garnish

-Add enough oil to a medium saucepan so that it comes up to about 2 inches high.
-Place the pot on medium-high heat.
-Once the oil is hot, gently drop the hard-boiled eggs into it.
-Stir the eggs around to ensure even browning.
-Once the egg exteriors are thoroughly browned, fish them out with a slotted spoon, slice them in half with a serrated knife, and arrange the halved eggs on a serving platter.
+Add enough oil to a medium saucepan so that it comes up about 2 inches high.
+Place pot on medium-high heat.
+Once oil is hot, gently drop hard-boiled eggs into it.
+Stir eggs around to ensure even browning.
+Once egg exteriors are thoroughly browned, fish them out with a slotted spoon, slice them in half with a serrated knife, and arrange halved eggs on a serving platter.

-Discard the oil in the same skillet in which you’ve fried the shallots and set the skillet on medium heat.
-Add the brown sugar, fish sauce, tamarind, and water to it; bring the mixture to a gentle boil, stirring constantly.
-Once the sugar has fully dissolved, check for consistency.
+Discard oil from the skillet in which you fried the shallots and set the skillet on medium heat.
+Add sugar, fish sauce, tamarind, and water to it; bring mixture to a gentle boil, stirring constantly.
+Once sugar has fully dissolved, check for consistency.
 The sauce should have the consistency of maple syrup.
-If at this point the sauce is still too thin, reduce it down a bit more.
+If at this point the sauce is still too thin, reduce it a bit more.
 If it is too thick, add a little more water to thin it out.
-Once you have the desired consistency, remove the skillet from heat and pour the sauce over the prepared eggs.
+Once you have the desired consistency, remove skillet from heat and pour sauce over prepared eggs.

 |Nutrition Facts (per serving)|